Harpers Ferry, West Virginia: Harpers Ferry National Monument and National Historical Park

-The combined effects of American Civil War damage and flooding left lower Harpers Ferry in poor condition.
-The later devastating effects of the 1936 flood left the lower town "shabby and almost uninhabited", with no bridge across the Shenandoah to Virginia and no highway bridge to Maryland.
+A 1936 flood left the lower town "shabby and almost uninhabited", with no bridge across the Shenandoah to Virginia and no highway bridge to Maryland.
 All remaining structures on Virginius Island were destroyed.

 The backbone of the effort to preserve and commemorate Harpers Ferry was Henry T. MacDonald, President of Storer, an amateur historian appointed by West Virginia Governor Okey Patteson as head of the Harpers Ferry National Monument Commission.
 He was assisted by the Representative from West Virginia's Second District, Jennings Randolph, who in 1935 introduced a bill to establish Harpers Ferry National Military Park in "the area where the most important events of [John Brown's raid] took place.
-Although this bill did not pass, the flood of 1936 made the project more feasible by destroying buildings not historically important ad thus freeing land.
+Although this bill did not pass, the flood of 1936 made the project more feasible by destroying buildings not historically important and thus freeing land.
 After several other attempts, a bill creating Harpers Ferry National Monument was passed and signed by President Roosevelt in 1944, subject to the proviso that nothing would be done with it until the war ended.

 An urgent priority was the new highway, which is today U.S. Route 340.
 A new bridge connecting Sandy Hook, Maryland with Loudoun County, Virginia opened in October 1947, on which work had begun in 1941 but was interrupted by the war.
 Another new bridge over the Shenandoah connecting Virginia to Bolivar Heights, West Virginia, opened two years later.
 Federal highway traffic now bypassed Harpers Ferry entirely.